← Cancer Research Glossary

 Why it matters

-Understanding hormone therapy is important for people with hormone-sensitive cancers, such as breast, prostate, or uterine cancer.
-Hormone therapy can be a key part of treatment for these cancers, and knowing how it works can help patients and their families make informed decisions about their care.
-Researchers are also studying hormone therapy to better understand how it can be used to prevent cancer in people at high risk.
+Understanding hormone therapy is important for people with hormone-sensitive cancers, as it can be a key part of their treatment plan.
+Hormone therapy can help slow or stop the growth of cancer, improving symptoms and quality of life.
+Researchers are also studying hormone therapy to learn more about how it works and how it can be used to improve treatment outcomes.

 This information is provided for general education only and is not medical advice.
 Always consult a qualified healthcare professional for guidance on your health.